pank07/Ansible/README.md

 ```bash
 ansible servers -a "free -h"
 ```
--Ansible modules are units of code that can control system resource or execute system commands -eg. -m is used for modules ansible all -m ping -u ubuntu
+- Ansible modules are units of code that can control system resource or execute system commands -eg. -m is used for modules ansible all -m ping -u ubuntu
 ```bash
 ansible servers -m ping
 ```
--Ansible palybooks
+- Ansible palybooks
 ```bash
 name: Date playbook
 hosts: servers